 The performance of the models was evaluated with the metrics: precision (Pre.), recall (Rec.), specificity (Spe.), F1 score (F1), false positive rate (FPR), seizure detection ratio (Det.
 Ratio), and receiver operating characteristic--area under the curve (AUC).

-where $TP$, $TN$, $FP$, and $FN$ represent the total number of correctly detected positive, correctly detected negative, incorrectly detected positive, and incorrectly detected negative EEG segments, respectively.
+Where $TP$, $TN$, $FP$, and $FN$ denote the total number of true positives, true negatives, false positives, and false negatives, respectively, based on the detection of EEG segments.
 Moreover, the Receiver Operating Characteristic--Area Under the Curve (ROC-AUC) is a standard metric used to evaluate the ability of a binary classification model to differentiate between two classes.
 The ROC curve plots the True Positive Rate (TPR) (also known as recall) against the FPR at various classification thresholds.
 The Area Under the Curve (AUC) measures the entire area beneath the ROC curve and quantifies the overall performance of a model.
 The AUC is a single value that ranges from 0 to 1.
 An AUC of 1.0 indicates perfect classification, while an AUC of 0.5 does not reflect discriminative ability, the same as random guessing.
 Generally, a classifier with a higher AUC is considered to be more effective in binary classification tasks.
 Finally, the $\text{Det.
 Ratio}$ represents the seizure detection ratio from the outcome of a model.

-The models were evaluated with a LOSO validation approach, where one patient was designated for testing and the rest for training.
-In the case of preparing a dataset for training, we adopted the following two techniques to overcome the data imbalance problem: \begin{enumerate}[label=\Roman*.] \item Seizure data: Oversampling; the seizure segments (within the expert's notation of the seizure label) are 80\%-overlapped between consecutive segments. \item Nonseizure data: Undersampling; the nonseizure segments are randomly selected from interictal EEG \cite{interictal_EEG_2010}, the ratio between seizure and nonseizure is 1:2.
-This selection ratio is maintained for all recording sessions individually (that is, for each recording file). \end{enumerate} For the test set, the recordings were segmented with a non-overlapping sliding window approach with a fixed value of $W$, where each segment was assigned to a label either 0 (nonseizure, negative class) or 1 (seizure, positive class) based on the ground truth label provided by an expert.
+The models were evaluated with a LOSO validation approach, where in each fold, one patient was designated for testing and the remaining patients were used for training, as illustrated in Figure~\ref{fig:LOSO}.
+In the case of preparing a dataset for training, we adopted the following two techniques to overcome the data imbalance problem: \begin{enumerate}[label=\Roman*.] \item \textbf{Seizure data:} Oversampling; the seizure segments (within the expert's notation of the seizure label) are $80\%$-overlapped between consecutive segments. \item \textbf{Nonseizure data:} Undersampling; the nonseizure segments (non-overlapping) are randomly selected from interictal EEG \cite{interictal_EEG_2010}, the ratio between seizure and nonseizure is 1:2. \end{enumerate} For the test set, the recordings were segmented using a non-overlapping sliding window approach with a fixed window size $W$, where each segment was assigned a label either $0$ (nonseizure, negative class) or $1$ (seizure, positive class) based on the ground truth label provided by an expert (similar to \cite{Sigsgaard2023_SZ_detection}).